kubermatic/docs/content/kubeone/master/using_kubeone/environment_variables.en.md

 date = 2020-04-01T12:00:00+02:00
 +++

 This document lists all environment variables used by KubeOne and related components.

 ## Sourcing Environment Variables

 In the following table you can find all configuration variables with support for sourcing using the `env:` prefix:

 | Variable                 | Type   | Default Value | Description               |
 | ------------------------ | ------ | ------------- | ------------------------- |
 | `hosts.ssh_agent_socket` | string | ""            | Socket to be used for SSH |

-## `machine-controller` Environment Variables
+## machine-controller Environment Variables

-[`machine-controller`](https://github.com/kubermatic/machine-controller) is used to create worker nodes.
+[machine-controller][machine-controller] is used to create worker nodes.
 It needs credentials with the appropriate permissions, so it can create machines and needed infrastructure.

+{{% notice warning %}}
 Those credentials are deployed on the cluster.
+You may want to consider providing a non-administrator credentials to increase the security if possible.
+{{% /notice %}}

 | Environment Variable    | Description                                                       |
 | ----------------------- | ----------------------------------------------------------------- |